AndyTQ/try-studio/README.md

 ![Team Logo](./logo.png)

-Try Studio is a company founded in the Software for the Global Music Business industry.
+Try Studio is a company founded in the Software for the Global Music Business industry, in the Department of Computer Science Innovation Lab @ University of Toronto.
 Try Studio aims to provide a one-stop shop for music licensing.

 Table of Contents
 ---